webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-same"></a>
 #### same:_field_

-The field under validation must be the same as _field_.
+The field must be the same as _field_.

 <a name="rule-size"></a>
 #### size:_value_

-The field under validation must have a size equal to the given _value_.
-For strings, it is the character count; for numbers, it is the specified integer (use with `numeric` or `integer`); for arrays, it is the element count; for files, it is the size in KB.
+The field size must equal the given _value_.
+For strings: character count; for numbers: specified integer (use with `numeric` or `integer`); for arrays: element count; for files: size in KB.
 Example:

 ```php
 Validator::make($data, [